ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 ---
 title: "Data Fetching in React: Parent-Agnostic vs Parent-Aware Children"
-abstract: "Null checking: who should have to do it? the child, or the parent?"
+abstract: "Null checking: who should have to do it?
+The child, or the parent?"
-publishedOn: TODO
+publishedOn: "July 27, 2022"
-imagePath: null
 slug: parent-aware-and-parent-agnostic-children
 tags:
   - react